3 steps to improve your email marketing

-For e-commerce email campaigns some of the most popular series campaigns you should be using include: welcome, purchase follow ups and 'miss you' tailored emails.
+For e-commerce email campaigns some of the most popular series campaigns you should be using include: welcome, purchase follow-ups and 'miss you' tailored emails.
 Automated emails can be set up to automatically send out these types of emails.
 Popular email providers such as Mailchimp all have this functionality built in to make things easier for you.

 2. Stand out in an inbox of junk

-A strong subject line and pre header (what users preview before opening the email) is critical.
+A strong subject line and pre-header (what users preview before opening the email) is critical.
 You only have 3-4 seconds to grab a reader’s attention before you lose them.
-Subject lines should be 50 characters or less and honest – don’t mislead people with an ‘over promising’ title, this will only create distrust and damage your reputation.
+Subject lines should be 50 characters or less and honest – don’t mislead people with an ‘over-promising’ title, this will only create distrust and damage your reputation.

-Once the reader has opened your email they will decide to delete or continue within 2 seconds – the design and layout of the email is key.
+Once the reader has opened your email they will decide to delete or continue within 2 seconds – the design and layout of the email are key.
 You don’t need to be a designer to have a great email template, you can use pre-designed ones or consider investing in getting a template designed which you can re-use and edit each time.
 We can do this for you from only £200, get in touch if you are interested.

 Seasonal campaigns are important to help bring your brand front of mind around periods when your customers are in the mood to spend.
 On-going email communications around the specific times will remind them of what you have to offer and increase the likelihood that they will engage with the email as it becomes more relevant to their current interests.